peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 We would need two actors to implement such a solution.
 One that acts as a “manager”, the canister that generates other canisters on the fly, and an implementation for the canisters that take care of the data persistence, those that are generated on the fly.

-The “manager” might have to track or not the list of canisters it has generated.
-If end users save on their side their references, such feature might not be needed.
-However, in following snippet we will assume it does has to keep track of what it generates.
+The “manager” might have to track or not the list of canisters it has generated, unless end users save on their side their references.
+However, in the following snippet we will assume it does have to keep track of what it generates.

 ![](https://cdn-images-1.medium.com/max/1600/1*i1UedTMw4GxvoiwkQI9gvw.png)